Christopher Durang: Awards and honors

-He is a member of the Dramatists Guild Council.
+Durang was a member of the council for the Dramatists Guild of America, and was named the 2024 recipient of the guild's lifetime achievement award.
 He was also a finalist for the Pulitzer Prize in Drama in 2006 for Miss Witherspoon.

-On May 17, 2010 he was presented with the very first Luminary Award from the New York Innovative Theatre Awards for his work Off-Off-Broadway.
+On May 17, 2010, he was presented with the very first Luminary Award from the New York Innovative Theatre Awards for his work Off-Off-Broadway.

-He was awarded the PEN/Laura Pels International Foundation for Theater Award in 2012.
+Durang was awarded the PEN/Laura Pels International Foundation for Theater Award in 2012.
 That same year, he was inducted into the American Theater Hall of Fame.